sjtower/demis-keysanity/Notes/Ideas.md

 - enemies bouncing on orbs (robot, snek)
 - Push Block on a conveyor, Falling Platforms act as gates.
 Need to build up a couple blocks
 - dodge enemies by enetering dead-end pipes
-- forcefields that turn on when you go left / right of them
-- pushable forcefields? (or spring traps, spikes, etc.)
 - bomb frog on sticky trap

 - key escort/puzzles
     - key is bouncing back and forth